What Defines SAR in Public Safety Diving

 Effective SAR operations integrate:

-Incident Command System (ICS).
+- Incident Command System (ICS).

-Defined chain of command.
+- Defined chain of command.

-Clear operational objectives.
+- Clear operational objectives.

-Surface coordination.
+- Surface coordination.

-Medical standby.
+- Medical standby.

-Logistical oversight.
+- Logistical oversight.

-The diver is one component of:
+The diver is one component of a larger operational framework.

+Without command structure, confusion multiplies.
 ICS provides clarity.

 Search Patterns and Systematic Coverage